Deep generative modelling of canonical ensemble with differentiable thermal properties: Supplementary for the 2D XY Model Experiment

 \subsection{Architecture and hyperparameters}

-Our architecture consists of multiple layers of the piece-wise cubic spline transformation flow \cite{cubic}.
-The cubic spline transformation uses interpolation points to create a monotonically increasing function to parameterize the invertible transformation.
+Our architecture consists of multiple coupling layers of the piece-wise cubic spline transformation \cite{cubic}.
+The cubic spline transformation uses interpolation points to create a monotonically increasing function to parameterize an invertible transformation.
 The coordinates and gradients of these interpolation points were computed using a standard ResNet \cite{resnet}.
-The cubic spline flow also needs a way to bisect the variables.
+This cubic spline flow also needs a way to bisect the variables.
 As the 2D XY configuration is a 2D array, we used the checkerboard pattern to separate it into two parts with an equal amount of variables.
 For training, we used the Adam optimizer \cite{adam}, and we decreased the learning rate periodically.
 All structural and training parameters can be found in Tab.~\ref{tab:paramXY}.

-Except for the configuration plots, all the results showed in the XY model experiment of the main text were estimated using a batch size of $1000$.
+We used a collection of 8 temperature points at $\beta = 0.5, 0.75, 0.85, 0.9, 1., 1.1, 1.25, 2.4$ as the evaluation loss.
+We first trained the model till this evaluation loss reached equilibrium.
+From these saved models at equilibrium, we then selected the optimal model with the smallest maximum STD over the temperature range of $[0.5, 1.5]$.

+For the plots in the main text, we used Eq.~(\ref{eq:convT}) to control the convergence error to a level of $5\times 10^{-3}$.